bitifet/SmarkForm/docs/_getting_started/core_concepts.md

 ### Addressability

-In the previous examples we have seen the *for* and *to* properties that let us pointing to some *SmarkForm* component from another.
+In the previous examples we have seen the *context* and *to* properties that let us pointing to some *SmarkForm* component from another.

 It may seem we simply used the value of the *name* property of the field we